 - Romans 1:4

 The resurrection.
-The vindication (confirmation) that Jesus was the Son of God, was telling the truth, by His resurrection.
+The vindication (confirmation) that Jesus was the Son of God and was speaking truth was demonstrated by His resurrection.
 In Romans 8:11 Paul says that Jesus' resurrection was powered by the Holy Spirit.
-To all who doubt, disbelieve, or deny that Jesus is God, the Holy Spirit responds with the resurrection of Jesus to prove (vindicate) that every claim He made was true.
+To all who doubt, disbelieve or deny that Jesus is God, the Holy Spirit responds with the resurrection of Jesus to prove (vindicate) that every claim He made about Himself or His mission was true.

 3. Beheld by Angels